 Cottage cheese is one of the easiest cheeses to make.
-One adjustment I make is to not add rennet.
+One adjustment I make is I do not add rennet.
 Rennet is a natural additive and you can use animal rennet or vegetarian rennet.
 They both work fine.
 I don’t recommend using rennet for cottage cheese because it tends to make the cottage cheese squeak when you eat it and you don’t need it.

 Typically, you don’t use fresh milk to make cottage cheese.
 Use milk that is on the verge of culturing.
 By the way, raw milk doesn’t go bad or putrefy like store-bought milk, it cultures and still tastes good and is edible.

 To make cottage cheese all you need to do is skim the cream off a gallon of milk using a stainless-steel spoon.
 Some cream will remain, and you can skim the rest off later.
 Cream cultures faster then milk, so I take it off.
 You can use the cream to make other things like butter or you can add it back into the cottage cheese later.

-You can proceed in either one or two ways.
-I’ll call it the quick method and the farmer’s method.
-In the quick method, you can heat the milk up to 86 degrees, stirring often.
-In the farmer’s method just set aside, no heating.
 Eighty-six degrees is the perfect temperature for milk to grow culture without killing anything.
 Where does culture come from in raw milk?
 Well, the milk for one and the air for another.
 Set the pot in an out of the way corner and cover with a clean kitchen towel and wait for a day or two.
 Either method works and comes up with the same result – the heated method a little faster.
 Both turn into a yogurt-like consistency product before you continue to the next step.